healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 * **Redundancy:** if one notification channel fails (e.g., an email message gets delivered to spam), you will still receive notifications over the other channels.
 * **Use different notification methods depending on job priority**.
-You can set up the notifications from low-priority jobs to email only, but notifications from high-priority jobs to email, SMS, and team chat.
+You can set up notifications from low-priority jobs to email only, but notifications from high-priority jobs to email, SMS, and team chat.

 Additionally, to make sure no issues "slip through the cracks", in the